 The Staffing Summit

-The purpose of the summit is to consider current staffing needs in our schools and to advance a more effective, needs-based, staffing model for our sector.
+The purpose of the summit was to consider current staffing needs in our schools and to advance a more effective, needs-based, staffing model for our sector.

 - Presentation of recent research

 - Curriculum needs